February 18, 2004: Steve Jobs sends an internal memo to Apple employees revealing that the company is, for the first time in years, totally debt-free.

 Apple becomes debt-free

 Achieving debt-free status was, in some ways, a formality for Apple.
 By this time, the company had enough money in the bank to easily clear its remaining debt.
-By 2004, Apple had released the iMac, iBook and iPod, and had launched the iTunes Store.
-Cupertino clearly changed course and headed in the right direction.
+By 2004, Apple had released the first iMac, the similarly colorful iBook laptop and the groundbreaking iPod music player.
+Cupertino also had launched the iTunes Store, which was on its way to transforming the music industry.

 Nonetheless, using $300 million in cash to pay off the last of its debt proved a symbolic triumph.
 Apple CFO Fred Anderson, on the verge of retirement, confirmed the news.